mstruk/strimzi.github.io/_posts/2020-08-25-using-keycloak-authorization.md

 ![Create Group](/assets/images/posts/2020-08-25-keycloak-authz-create-group.png)
 ![Groups](/assets/images/posts/2020-08-25-keycloak-authz-groups.png)

-Let's add users 'tom', and 'jack' to the 'Orders' group.
+Let's add user 'tom' to the 'Orders' group, and 'jack' to the 'Invoicing' group.

 We do that by editing each user within 'Users' section, selecting the groups under 'Groups' tab, and using 'Join' button.